Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Nature and good company| ©Thomas Lardeau

-With temperatures perhaps not warm enough to take a dip, but tolerable enough for kayaking, kayaking during these dates also has the advantage that there will not be so many people in the sea.
+With temperatures maybe not warm enough to take a dip, but tolerable enough to book a kayak tour, doing this activity during these dates also has the advantage that there will not be so many people in the sea.

 Kayaking in Menorca is, without a doubt, an unforgettable experience, which is why there are so many kayaking and snorkeling activities on the island.